uhub/awesome-actionscript-sorted/README.md

 * [evilkirin/guttershark](https://github.com/evilkirin/guttershark) - The Actionscript 3 Framework
 * [dv/HTTPForm](https://github.com/dv/HTTPForm) - Actionscript 3 library to emulate a multipart/form-data HTML form submission request, including file upload.
 * [dreamsxin/AsWing](https://github.com/dreamsxin/AsWing) - Open Source Flash ActionScript GUI framework
+* [digi3colin/ASCanvas](https://github.com/digi3colin/ASCanvas) - ASCanvas is an implementation of the HTML 5 Canvas element for the Flash environment, written in ActionScript
 * [charlespalen/AS3-NTP-Implementation](https://github.com/charlespalen/AS3-NTP-Implementation) - An Actionscript 3 Implementation of a NTP Client Using Adobe AIR
 * [BlackBulletIV/amfphp-toolbox](https://github.com/BlackBulletIV/amfphp-toolbox) - An ActionScript library to help you get more done with AMFPHP.
-* [arboleya/dragonfly-as3](https://github.com/arboleya/dragonfly-as3) - Actionscript Animation Suite (w/ Native Addons Support)
 * [51systems/csvlib](https://github.com/51systems/csvlib) - csv parser for actionscript 3
 * [51systems/as3crypto](https://github.com/51systems/as3crypto) - Cryptography library for ActionScript 3, including partial TLS 1.0 support
 * [zrong/as3-vector2d](https://github.com/zrong/as3-vector2d) - migrate the samples of "Vectors for Flash" tutorial(written by TONYPA) to Actionscript 3.
 * [zeke/as3_clip_flipper](https://github.com/zeke/as3_clip_flipper) - Actionscript 3 classes for animated flipping of 'two-sided' display objects.
 (Think OS X Dashboard Widgets)
-* [videlais/ActionScript3-Example-Games](https://github.com/videlais/ActionScript3-Example-Games) - Flixel-based ActionScript 3 game examples
 * [tkmr/as2js](https://github.com/tkmr/as2js) - Object bridge from ActionScript 3.0 to JavaScript
 * [thegoldenmule/FacebookMobile-actionscript-api](https://github.com/thegoldenmule/FacebookMobile-actionscript-api) - A place to put some of my fixes/changes to the official Facebook-actionscript-api (http://code.google.com/p/facebook-actionscript-api/).
 This only includes FacebookMobile stuff, and is only meant to be something I can point to.
 * [svoisen/as3_freeassociation](https://github.com/svoisen/as3_freeassociation) - ActionScript 3 library for searching the University of South Florida Free Association Norms database